lfbos/geolocation-app/README.md

 ### Development environment steps
 1. Install docker and docker compose
+2. Create an `.env` file, check .env.example to see what variables are necessary to run the app
-2. Run the app using docker-compose: `docker-compose up -d`
+3. Run the app using docker-compose: `docker-compose up -d`
-3. Now you can verify if the service is running visiting this url: http://localhost:8080
+4. Now you can verify if the service is running visiting this url: http://localhost:8080

 ### Run test with coverage
 Run test using coverage and save results in local coverage db